Updated May 2023

 Unleashing the Potential of Anxiety Sensitivity Index in Market Analysis

 The anxiety sensitivity index is one of the most effective indicators for measuring euphoria and extreme mass stress/fear in the market.
-Ideally, the readings should fall within the severe range on either end of the spectrum.
+Ideally, the readings should fall within the severe range on either spectrum.
 Significant turning points in the market can be identified by combining this data with our sentiment indicators, which include the bears, the bulls, and the neutral individuals.

 Markets often experience crucial shifts when bullish sentiment trades within the 50-55 range, with higher readings being more significant.
 High bullish readings are commonly associated with market tops.
 The same principle applies to extreme bearish readings, often indicating market bottoming action.
 A reading of 50-55 suggests that the crowd is in total panic, meaning a potential buying opportunity from a long-term perspective.